Guinness Regenerative Farming

 4. Set out a blueprint for innovation and change

-With a wealth of data to support it, our farming initiatives and practices can be tailored to get the most out of our crop with the least impact on the environment.
+With a wealth of data to back it up, our Guinness regenerative farming initiatives and practices can be tailored to get the most out of our crop with the least impact on the environment.

 PROGRESS SO FAR

 Cover crops are mixtures of biodiverse teams of beneficial plants grown in the gap between harvesting one crop and planting another.
 Their purpose is to protect and improve soil health by recycling nutrients.
-Across July, August and September 2022, more than 7 tonnes of cover crop seed were planted.
+In year 2 of the pilot, we tripled the amount of cover crop seed distributed from 7 tonnes to 21 tonnes.

 This is done through baselining, a methodology that uses a Life Cycle Analysis (LCA) tool to measure the current carbon footprint of producing barley on the farm and taking soil samples to assess soil health, soil organic carbon and soil nutrient status.